wso2-attic/choreo-sample-apps/web-apps/nextjs/README.md

 2. Click **Login with Asgardeo**, and sign in with the credentials of a user that you created in Asgardeo.
 **Allow**.

 Congratulations!
 You have successfully created Next.js Web Application with a separate backend.
 You can navigate through pages and view the todo lists.
-Since the web application is created for demonstration purposes only, it does not have the functionality to add or delete todo lists.
+Since the web application is created for demonstration purposes only, it does not have the functionality to add or delete todo lists currently.